fanzhang-code/orderServiceFan/README.md

 Migrations are handled via Flyway and execute automatically on startup to establish the schema.

 ## AWS Deployment Configuration

+ECS deployment config(Json) saved in /deployment

+Use SSM Parameter Store and injected into the ECS Task Definition: /order-service/DB_PASSWORD

 Public ALB URL: http://order-service-alb-2118743509.us-east-2.elb.amazonaws.com